Zareb11/Django-Blog/README.md

 # Django-Blog
-This is a web application that allows users to register a profile and tp create, modify and delete posts.
+This is a web application that allows users to register a profile and to create, modify and delete posts.